 2. Don’t let attachment sway your decision to get rid of something.

 The main reason people hoard stuff is because they feel attached to it.
 Don’t let that stop you from getting rid of stuff you will never use again.
 Sell it and let someone else put it to use rather than it just collecting dust and get in the way.
+But in case you opt to keep it, getting a storage space may be the viable solution especially if they’re bulky like furnitures or decorations that were passed on from generations to generations.

 If something was once used often but has been sitting idle for years, you have to be honest with yourself.
 Will you EVER use it again?
 Are you 100% certain you WILL use it again?
 If not just get rid of it.